College Possible

 College Possible (formerly Admission Possible) is a nonprofit AmeriCorps organization that aids students from low-income backgrounds in gaining admission to and graduating from college.
 Its model uses a combination of full-time advising specialists as well as recent college graduates serving an AmeriCorps term of service as near-peer mentors.
 Students receive individualized support for a minimum of six years, from junior year of high school through college graduation.
 Headquartered in Saint Paul, Minnesota, the organization serves students in all 50 states with offices located in the Minneapolis-Saint Paul metro area, Chicago, Milwaukee, Omaha, Portland, Seattle, and Austin.

 History

 College Possible was chartered as a nonprofit in September 2000, beginning operations in two Twin Cities public high schools the next spring.
-By the 2008-09 school year, the organization was serving students in seventeen high school schools across Minneapolis-Saint Paul and launched a second site in Milwaukee.
+By the 2008-09 school year, the organization was serving students in seventeen high schools across Minneapolis-Saint Paul and launched a second site in Milwaukee.
 In the spring of 2015, College Possible launched an additional site in Chicago, Illinois.
-In 2016, College Possible launched Catalyze, a program to embed their coaching model and curriculum on campus with partner colleges and universities.
 In the summer of 2019, College Access Now merged with College Possible to become College Possible Washington.
 In 2023, College Forward merged with College Possible to become College Possible Texas.

 During the 2023–24 school year, College Possible served more than 25,000 students at hundreds of high schools, colleges and universities across the country.